 Light, Air, Water – finding a healthy holiday in Copenhagen – healthy tips for rest and relaxation on your spa break by the sea in Copenhagen.

-Like Mother Like Daughter – What we loved on our trip to Copenhagen – Sophie-Anne suggests some things to do in Copenhagen that mothers and daughters will both enjoy.
+Like Mother Like Daughter – What we loved on our trip to Copenhagen – My daughter suggests some things to do in Copenhagen that mothers and daughters will both enjoy.

-Thanks to Kurhotel Skodsborg who hosted Heather and Sophie-Anne for their stay at the hotel and Scandinavian Airlines who provided Heather’s flight.
+Thanks to Kurhotel Skodsborg who *hosted Heather and her daughter for their stay at the hotel and Scandinavian Airlines who provided Heather’s flight.

 This article is originally published at Heatheronhertravels.com